 Perhaps a more kaleidoscopic and poetic history of the city than Karen Armstrong’s.
 Less polemic, but just as valuable.

-In addition to pleasing a number of Jewish pro-Israel groups and mega-donors such as Sheldon Adelson, Trump’s Jerusalem embassy announcement was meant to please his base.
+In addition to pleasing a number of Jewish pro-Israel groups and mega-donors such as Sheldon Adelson, Trump’s moving the American embassy from Tel Aviv to Jerusalem was meant to please his base.
 His base, of course, includes many Evangelicals.
 Some Evangelicals long for the destruction of the Dome of the Rock, the Muslim holy site, so the Jews can build the Third Temple.
 This, they think, will expedite the rapture.
 (It would certainly make even more war and chaos than exists in the Middle East currently a near certainty.)
 There are quite a few fundamentalist Jews who would be only too happy to accommodate these Evangelicals.
 Gorenberg notes these developments and more in his book, including an analysis of the plots in the various Left Behind novels.
 In these books, the Palestinians agree to have their holy sites moved so a temple can be built.
 This is something that could only happen in a world inhabited by cardboard caricatures.

 This plot of this novel centers on a disturbed young man plotting to blow up the Dome of the Rock in Jerusalem.
 It’s a tough, cynical, well-researched book by a great writer.
 This is the only novel that I’m putting on this list, but I do so considering the fact that extremist groups have tried to blow up the Dome of the Rock before, so it's got a solid basis in fact.